NREL/reVX/reVX/least_cost_xmission/README.md

 * `masks_dir` - Directory to find mask GeoTIFFs in.
 Defaults to the local directory.
 * `layer_dir` - By default, all GeoTIFFs listed in `barrier_layers` and `friction_layers` are assumed to be fully defined paths or located in the current working directory.
 The creator will also search for GeoTIFFs in `layer_dir` if it is set.
-* `save_tiff` - Setting this to `true` will result in the creation of GeoTIFFs for intermediary processing steps.
-This can be useful for QA/QC.
+* `output_tiff_dir` - Directory to store the created GeoTIFFs for QA/QC.
+This directory must alrady exist.
+Defaults to the working directory.

 ### Action Keys
 The keys below represent layer creation actions.
 Mostly analyses will need all layers to be created.
 Individual creation actions can be rerun as needed, e.g. if it is determined that the `dry_costs` need to be adjusted, but the `wet_costs` are acceptable, the `wet_costs` section can be removed from the config file to prevent it from being recalculated and reduce processing time.